 Worms in cats

-- Worms are a common problem in pet cats and without regular treatment, most catch them at some point in their lives.
+- Intestinal worms are a common problem in cats and kittens, without regular treatment most will catch them at some point in their life.

-- Tapeworm grow up to 50cm long and look like flat ribbons made up of lots of little segments.
-If your cat has tapeworms, you might see the little segments (grain of rice size) crawling around their bottom.
+- Tapeworm - grow up to 50cm long and look like flat ribbons made up of lots of little segments.
+If your cat has tapeworms, you might see little worm segments (the size of a grain of rice) crawling around their bottom.

 Treating and preventing worms

 There are many different worming products available for cats (including tablets, liquids, pastes and spot-on treatments).
-Your vet will help you decide which is best for you and your cat, based on their lifestyle.
+The best one for your cat will depend on their temperament and lifestyle.

-It’s very rare for humans to catch cat worms, but it does occasionally happen.
-It’s most common in young children who have been playing in areas where cats have pooed.
-Cats worms cause damage to humans by lodging in organs such as the eyes, liver, heart and brain.
-If you have small children, it is extremely important to regularly worm your cat with an effective product.
+It’s very rare for humans to catch worms from a cat, but it does occasionally happen.
+It’s most common in young children who have been playing in areas where cats have toileted.
+Cat’s worms can cause illness in humans by lodging in organs such as the eyes, liver, heart and brain.
+If you have concerns for you or someone else, it is best to contact your doctor, or the NHS for advice.
+If you have small children, it is very important to deworm your cat regularly.